 Introduce barriers to restrict badger access to cattle

 Open feed sources are an easy meal.
-Badger visits to farm buildings (especially feed stores) can be frequent and even if you don’t see them, they may still occur.
-To reduce the risk of visits, take these steps to limit badger access to your buildings:
+Badger visits to farm buildings, especially feed stores, can be frequent and even if you don’t see them, they may still occur.
+To reduce the risk of visits, take these steps to limit access by badgers to your buildings:

 - The sides of buildings, doors and gates should be of a smooth, solid construction to prevent badgers from climbing and at least 1.5 metres high.
 Various materials such as solid sheets of metal or plywood can be used to achieve this.